lawrence501/5e-cli/specialisations.md

 Whenever you would gain a Specialisation, you don't choose one.
 Instead, roll a d8 for the category, and then a d6 for the specific Specialisation you gain (completely reroll duplicates).
 Then, repeat this and gain a second Specialisation.
 If you have any other Specialisations when you first gain this, immediately remove them and do the above for each one removed.
 Additionally, gain one random Specialisation now.

 ### Munchkin
-Whenever you gain perk points, gain 2d10 instead of 2d4.
+Whenever you gain perk points, gain double the amount.